 The speakers are 4.2-inches deep and 5.7-inches wide by 8.5-inches tall on their pre-mounted stands, with the sub-woofer a chunky 12-inches wide.
 Styling is very modern with neat curves, a control pod with the volume dials can be attached to either of the speakers, depending on your preference.

-The technical details include a side-firing 6.5-inch long-throw fiber composite cone bass reflex subwoofer and 3-inch long-throw fiber-composite cone woofer delivers clear-sounding highs and lows.
-MicroTractrix horns provide crisp sounding audio while there’s auxiliary input to run your smartphone or other device music through the speakers and a headphone port so you can go private when the neighbors or roommate is around.
+The technical details include a side-firing 6.5-inch long-throw fiber composite cone bass reflex subwoofer and a 3-inch long-throw fiber-composite cone woofer that delivers clear-sounding highs and lows.
+MicroTractrix horns provide crisp-sounding audio while there’s auxiliary input to run your smartphone or other device music through the speakers and a headphone port so you can go private when the neighbors or roommate is around.

 Pros of Klipsch with its ProMedia 2.1 computer speaker system